Basic Training - Tier I

 Basic police recruits receive lecture and practical instruction from veteran criminal investigators which includes interviews and statements, crime scene behavior, interrogations, first responder responsibilities and collection of evidence.

 Students must demonstrate a practical proficiency in taking statements and conducting a criminal investigation involving a scenario.
-The course concludes with a simulated courtroom trial.

 Basic police recruits receive lecture and practical training in physical tactics from certified veteran physical tactics instructors.